dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/custom-button-actions-with-the-datalist-and-repeater/custom-buttons-in-the-datalist-and-repeater-cs.md

 ## Step 3: Executing Server-Side Logic When the Show Products LinkButton is Clicked

 Anytime a Button, LinkButton, or ImageButton within a template in a DataList or Repeater is clicked, a postback occurs and the DataList or Repeater s `ItemCommand` event fires.
-In addition to the `ItemCommand` event, the DataList control may also raise another, more specific event if the button s `CommandName` property is set to one of the reserved strings ( Delete , Edit , Cancel , Update , or Select ), but the `ItemCommand` event is *always* fired.
+In addition to the `ItemCommand` event, the DataList control may also raise another, more specific event if the button s `CommandName` property is set to one of the reserved strings ( Delete, Edit, Cancel, Update, or Select ), but the `ItemCommand` event is *always* fired.

 When a button is clicked within a DataList or Repeater, oftentimes we need to pass along which button was clicked (in the case that there may be multiple buttons within the control, such as both an Edit and Delete button) and perhaps some additional information (such as the primary key value of the item whose button was clicked).
 The Button, LinkButton, and ImageButton provide two properties whose values are passed to the `ItemCommand` event handler: